58 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Emergency Medical Technician in Ohio, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Emergency Medical Technician in Ohio, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: EMT programs in Ohio are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The EMT program provides training in essential skills needed to respond to emergency situations and prepares students to take the National and State certification tests.
 This foundational course is essential for those starting an emergency medical career, and includes both theoretical education and practical skill labs.
 The course is structured to efficiently guide students through necessary health and safety protocols.